 4-5 years

-When there is a defect in the pharynx or palate muscles, part of the air leaks into the nose, and the person may suffer from a nasal voice.
+When soft palate and throat (pharynx) don't close properly during speech, part of the air leaks into the nose, and the person may suffer from a nasal voice.

 Dr. Hisham Burezq, BSc MD FRCSC FAAP